 The initiative is organised by Fondazione Palazzo Strozzi in collaboration with Fondazione Sandretto Re Rebaudengo and is realised thanks to the support of Gruppo Beyfin S.p.A.

 The title of the work and the encounter (GONOGO) alludes to the “go/no go” verification process that precedes an aerospace launch.
 The installation in the courtyard is conceived as an engine for reflection on our complicated relationship with the future of the planet and the idea of an overcoming of terrestrial life.

-The piece, commissioned by Fondazione Sandretto Re Rebaudengo and ultimately intended for the foundation’s new venue on the Venetian Island of San Giacomo, has an interactive digital extension via a website.
-This platform can be accessed by scanning a QR code or typing in www. gonogo.space; it allows viewers to share their experiences and suggests new ways of thinking about the themes and ideas explored by the work.
-The digital platform will create an archive of content accessible to the public, offering interactive functions and teaching materials; it will also house a collaborative project in which other artists, scholars, and scientists are invited to participate.
+The work, commissioned by Fondazione Sandretto Re Rebaudengo and whose final destination is the Venetian site on the island of San Giacomo, expands on an interactive digital platform that helps trigger new ways of reflecting on the themes and references the work explores.
+The content will create an archive, accessible to the public, that will offer interactive features and educational materials.
+The same platform will also host a collaborative project in which other artists, scholars and scientists are invited to participate.

 The meeting GO or NO GO? will extend the reflections of the artist’s work on a dialogical level through the accounts of some experts.